 Mobile, Alabama

-I completed my tour of Alabama with an overnight stay in the coastal city of Mobile which combines southern charm and elegance with the vibrancy of a major industrial port.
-Set on the mouth of the Mobile River as it opens up into the central Gulf of Mexico, Mobile began life as the first capital of colonial French Louisiana in 1702.
-Named after the North American Mobilian tribe which had settled the area, Mobile changed hands between the French, British and Spanish over the next 100 years all leaving their own mark, the combination of which has helped to make it the city it is today.
+I completed my tour of Alabama with an overnight stay in the coastal city of Mobile, which perfectly blends southern charm and elegance with the lively atmosphere of a major industrial port.
+Situated at the mouth of the Mobile River, where it meets the Gulf of Mexico, Mobile has a rich history as the first capital of colonial French Louisiana, established in 1702.
+The city’s name is derived from the Native American Mobilian tribe that once settled the area.
+Over the next century, Mobile passed between French, British, and Spanish rule, each leaving its own distinct cultural imprint, shaping the city’s unique character today.

 Mobile's Carnival Museum